Muhammed-Nawfal/lec-ai-agent/README.md

 - **GitHub's API occasionally returns a transient `504`.** `GitHubIssueFetcher` retries once; if both attempts fail, the run proceeds on the synthetic set alone (7 tasks, below the ≥10 minimum) and `PipelineRunner` prints an explicit `WARNING` when that happens rather than silently running short.

 ## What I'd do next with more time

+- **Generalize beyond a single hardcoded repo.** Right now the GitHub source is fixed to `react/react`.
+With more time I'd turn this into a real tool that takes any public GitHub issues URL as input, so it works against any repo, not just the one I built and tested against.
+- **A paid Gemini tier to actually solve the rate limit.** The free tier's 15 requests/minute is the real ceiling here — `GeminiRateLimiter` paces around it, but pacing is a workaround, not a fix.
+A paid tier removes the constraint entirely instead of working around it.
+- **A GitHub connector that runs on its own**, checking a repo for new issues on a schedule (e.g. nightly) instead of requiring someone to manually kick off a run — turning this from an on-demand CLI tool into an actual always-on monitoring service.